Lawful interception

 Lawful interception (LI) refers to the facilities in telecommunications and telephone networks that allow law enforcement agencies with court orders or other legal authorization to selectively wiretap individual subscribers.
 Most countries require licensed telecommunications operators to provide their networks with Legal Interception gateways and nodes for the interception of communications.
 The interfaces of these gateways have been standardized by telecommunication standardization organizations.
 As with many law enforcement tools, LI systems may be subverted for illicit purposes.

 With the legacy public switched telephone network (PSTN), wireless, and cable systems, lawful interception (LI) was generally performed by accessing the mechanical or digital switches supporting the targets' calls.
-The introduction of packet switched networks, softswitch technology, and server-based applications during the past two decades fundamentally altered how LI is undertaken.
+The introduction of packet-switched networks, softswitch technology, and server-based applications during the past two decades fundamentally altered how LI is undertaken.

 Lawful interception differs from the dragnet-type mass surveillance sometimes done by intelligence agencies, where all data passing a fiber-optic splice or other collection point is extracted for storage or filtering.
 It is also separate from the data retention of metadata that has become a legal requirement in some jurisdictions.

 Terminology

 Lawful interception is obtaining communications network data pursuant to lawful authority for the purpose of analysis or evidence.
-Such data generally consist of signalling or network management information or, in fewer instances, the content of the communications.
+Such data generally consist of signaling or network management information or, in fewer instances, the content of the communications.
 If the data are not obtained in real-time, the activity is referred to as access to retained data (RD).

 There are many bases for this activity that include infrastructure protection and cybersecurity.
 In general, the operator of public network infrastructure can undertake LI activities for those purposes.
 Operators of private network infrastructures in the United States have an inherent right to maintain LI capabilities within their own networks unless otherwise prohibited.

 One of the bases for LI is the interception of telecommunications by law enforcement agencies (LEAs), regulatory or administrative agencies, and intelligence services, in accordance with local law.
 Under some legal systems, implementations—particularly real-time access to content—may require due process and receiving proper authorization from competent authorities—an activity that was formerly known as "wiretapping" and has existed since the inception of electronic communications.
 The material below primarily treats this narrow segment of LI.